Dragon Ball Z: Fusion Reborn: Box office

 On November 3 and 5, 2018, it had a joint limited theatrical release with the TV special Dragon Ball Z: Bardock – The Father of Goku (1990), titled as Dragon Ball Z: Saiyan Double Feature, by Fathom Events in the United States due to the upcoming release of Dragon Ball Super: Broly (2018).
 According to Box Office Mojo, as of November 7, 2018, the Saiyan Double Feature made a revenue of $540,707.

 This adds up to a total gross of in Japan and the United States.

 Releases

-It was released on DVD in North America on March 28, 2006, It was later released in final Double Feature set along with Wrath of the Dragon (1995) for Blu-ray and DVD on May 19, 2009, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
-The film was re-released to DVD in the final remastered thinpak collection on January 3, 2012, containing the last 4 Dragon Ball Z films.
+Dragon Ball Z: Fusion Reborn was theatrically released in Japan on March 4, 1995.
+The film was released on VHS and LaserDisc in September 1995.
+It was first released on DVD on April 14, 2006, as part of Dragon Box The Movies, a box set that includes every Dragon Ball film released up to that point.
+Fusion Reborn was later released on its own on January 9, 2009, as Dragon Ball The Movies #12.
+Fusion Reborn was released on Blu-ray on December 5, 2018, as part of Dragon Ball The Movies Blu-ray #06, a two-film set that also includes Dragon Ball Z: Bio-Broly.
+The jacket of the Blu-ray originally featured a disclaimer that the films contain content that "may be considered inappropriate for modern audiences" but were included as originally made out of respect for their "historical value".
+However, the versions of the films included were actually censored; namely, the removal of characters giving the middle finger.
+Toei apologized for the mistake, offered refunds, and stated that all copies shipped after January 25, 2019, would be censored, but would contain an accurate jacket that notes the films have been altered.

-Other companies
+Funimation released the film on DVD in North America on March 28, 2006.
+They later released it in the final Double Feature set along with Wrath of the Dragon (1995) for Blu-ray and DVD on May 19, 2009.
+Both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
+The film was re-released to DVD by Funimation in the final remastered thinpak collection on January 3, 2012, containing the last four Dragon Ball Z films.

 A second English dub produced and released exclusively in Malaysia by Speedy Video features an unknown voice cast.
 The Speedy dub is notoriously known among fans for its poor grammar and voice acting, low-quality audio mixing, and limited pool of voice actors, as well as heavily compressed low-resolution video quality due to it being released on Video CD.